XiulinGao/Grass-Flammability/enhanced flammability as a tree-killing strategy.md

 7) Is there any relation between chemicals(such as lignin, silicon) and plant architecture after plant is senescent?
 If so, will certain chemicals change significantly after plant senescence, thus alter architecture and flammability at different plant life stage?
 Also, will this change in architecture lead to flammability variation among various senescent grasses?

-*Note*: As I see, some grasses can keep most of their dead biomass being held above the ground but some species keep most dead biomass being concentrated near the ground, which I think may influence flammability and heat that transferred into ground.
-But since I don't think there is significant difference in fuel moisture content when grasses are senescent, then I will think this post-senescence architecture difference may due to certain chemicals content difference, such as lignin.

-1.3 Biomass allocation in vertical space: this trait is assessed as biomass density that measured in a novel way provided by Ripley et al.([2015](http://onlinelibrary.wiley.com/doi/10.1890/14-1495.1/full)).
-This measurement reflects how compact the fuel is in vertical space, thus may influence fire spread rate in vertical space and heat release at different heights.
-According to the 'pyrogenicity as protection' hypothesis proposed by Gagnon et al. ([2010](http://onlinelibrary.wiley.com/doi/10.1890/10-0291.1/abstract)), if plants retain fuel off ground and burn rapidly, enhanced flammability will protect under-ground organs and propagules.

-But, this measurement just assessed how fuel allocated along height, which is one dimension.
-However, it's surface to volume ratio that influence how aerated fuel is, thus fire spread rate.
-Thus, **is this enough to assess how fire residence time in vertical space?** Or I need to combine this with surface to volume ratio?

-1) Is there any relation between max. soil temperature and the height at which the plant reaches its maximum biomass density(assumed that **0** ~ **-10** cm soil temperature vary significantly among species)?

-2) What's the safe height where a large amount of biomass is concentrated?

-##### 2. Can enhanced flammability kill woody species?
+## 2. Can enhanced flammability kill woody species? ##

 To determine if enhanced flammability possessed by some grass species is detrimental for co-existing woody species, which can be assessed by determining where the most heat will be.

 2.1 Down into soil?

 This situation is not beneficial for grasses at all, reproductive organ and propagules probably will be killed.

 2.2 Upward into the upper space?

 In this situation, most heat will go to above-ground biomass, of either grasses or woody species, result in death or scorch of above-ground biomass.

 Either way, questions needed to solve include:

-1) Temperature below ground at 0 ~ -10cm, as well as temperature at different heights in upper space.
+1) Temperature below ground at 0 -- -10 cm, as well as temperature at different heights in upper space.

 2) Is this temperature profile related to biomass allocation pattern in vertical space?

 3) What's the influence of max. soil temperature on regrowth of grasses?

 4) How is mortality or scorch of woody species? any relation between the damage of woody species and flammability measurements (max. flame height, temp at different heights, max. heat release rate), as well as biomass allocation?